MiniFate/MiniFate/_chapters/00-outline.md

 {% endcomment %}

-A PC's other aspect is their Trouble.
-The Trouble fleshes out the PC by showing them from a less-flattering angle.
-It could be a bad habit, a damaged relationship, or an old mistake that still hangs over them.
-Your PC's Trouble is an invitation for the rest of the table to throw complications into the PC's path --- entangling them into the story in the process.

 > It is time to put together our pirate PCs.
 The first is Tor Byorn Yorgensen:
 >